RichardDooling/Entertainment_Law/Trademark/Trademark.md

 > of such person with another person,
 > or as to the origin, sponsorship or approval
 > of his or her goods, services or commercial activities &hellip;
+> or in commercial advertising or promotion, misrepresents the nature,
+> characteristics, qualities, or geographic origin origin of his or her or another person's goods,
+> services, or commercial activities &&hellip;
+> shall be liable in a civil action by any person who believes that he or she is or is likely to be damaged by such act.

 ### Trademark Basics